Dr. Kenneth Anthony

 • 310 Allen Hall

-Kenneth V. Anthony is an associate professor and interim Department Head in the Department of Teacher Education and Leadership at Mississippi State University.
-He teaches social studies courses in the elementary education program.
-His current research agenda includes using primary sources in the classroom, parent involvement in education, and homeschooling.
+Kenneth V. Anthony serves as Associate Professor and Interim Department Head in the Department of Teacher Education and Leadership at Mississippi State University.
+He teaches social studies courses within the elementary education program.
+His research interests include the use of primary sources in the classroom, parent involvement in education, and homeschooling.
+Dr. Anthony is the co-author of Mississippi: Our History, Our Home (2025), the most recent state-adopted Mississippi History textbook for middle and high school students.

 Recent Publications